naveen5655/Inventory-Management-master/README.md

 # Inventory-Management
-Created using Django
-This is Inventory management where the admin can create users and add inventory and update inventory and delete inventory base on his choice
+Inventory management means where the admin can create users and add inventory and update inventory and delete inventory base on his choice.
-Used plotly library and django pandas to create visualisations and dashboards for getting detailed insights about inventory This is our SDP project created with Django as frontend and by using bootstrap for styling and sqlite3 as database
+In this project I used plotly library and django pandas to create visualisations and dashboards for getting detailed insights about inventory .

 To run this project